 The water stream can also be used to remove spider webs or even a wasp’s nest!

 Professional pressure washing companies charge a fortune for this service, but thanks to mass production and clever designs, there are quite a few residential or commercial pressure washers on the market that you can use and achieve the same results.
-Not just that, but home pressure washing can be very satisfying!
+Not only that, but home pressure washing can be very satisfying!

 One way to categorize pressure washers is cold water versus hot water.
 Washers that use cold water are more basic and compact in design.
 They are easier to maintain and come at a lower price point.
 Cold water washers excel at most jobs with superior GPM and PSI ratings.